kommitters/soroban_smart_contracts/README.md

 We welcome everyone to contribute.
 Make sure you have read the [CODE_OF_CONDUCT][coc] before.

+## Contributing

+For information on how to contribute, please refer to our [CONTRIBUTING][contributing] guide.

 ## License

 This repository is licensed under an MIT license.
 See [LICENSE][license] for details.